 The Bundaberg Distilling Company was formed in 1888 to supplement returns from the local sugar industry and to make use of molasses, a waste product from sugar refining.
 The first Bundaberg Rum was distilled in 1889 and the following year it was being sold interstate.
-In its early years the company struggled financially, first returning a profit in 1898.
+In its early years, the company struggled financially, first returning a profit in 1898.

 However, in 1888 Buss was successful in forming a company with a number of local investors.
 It was officially incorporated on 22nd November.
-One of the shareholders, a Mr S.H.
+One of the shareholders, Mr S.H.
 Bravo, was appointed as manager as he had distilling experience gained in the home of rum – the West Indies.
-In its early days the company was troubled by intense competition, floods and a depressed economy.
+In its early days, the company was troubled by intense competition, floods and a depressed economy.
 The company was liquidated and re-formed with a new shareholding, eventually proving profitable in 1898.

 It’s a two-way street.
 The company supports its loyal customers.
-After the devastating 2013 floods in Brisbane Bundaberg Rum released the special limited edition Road To Recovery bottle.
+After the devastating 2013 floods in Brisbane, Bundaberg Rum released the special limited edition Road To Recovery bottle.
 Each bottle bore the name of a flood-affected street, and sales raised over $250,000 for flood relief.